Many people contact me when looking for hotels that do accommodate families of 5 or more after they struggle to find options.

 The Shibuya Streams Hotels, Shibuya

 Also Shibuya Excel Tokyu or Shibuya Stream Hotel are in a fabulous central location but can be expensive and they aren’t always used to accomodating families with more than 3-4 people.
 They can occasionally arrange for connecting rooms.These are two separate hotels about 10 minutes walk apart.
 Both aren’t the cheapest options so if you find a good rate – jump on it fast!
+Both of these hotels have cots for babies – but the baby must be 12 months or younger to use and must be reserved ahead of time as there are a limited number of cots.

 The hotel is modern, popular, room size is pretty good for Tokyo.
 The whole hotel is well-established, clean, polished, reliable.
 Many of the rooms have fantastic views of the city.